Vitinha (footballer, born February 2000): Youth

 Having played at various youth levels for Portugal, Vitinha was named captain for the under-19 squad at the 2019 UEFA European Under-19 Championship in Armenia, playing all five matches, scoring twice and assisting once as the team finished runners-up to Spain.

 Vitinha was named in the under-21 squad for the 2021 UEFA European Under-21 Championship.
 He was named for the team of the tournament as Portugal finished as runners-up after losing in the final 1–0 to Germany, on 6 June 2021.

 Senior

 On 21 March 2022, Vitinha received his first call-up to the senior squad for the 2022 World Cup qualification play-offs, as a replacement for the injured Rúben Neves.
 Eight days later at his club ground, he made his senior national team debut, replacing João Moutinho in added time in a 2–0 victory over North Macedonia in the play-off final.

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
+He only started in the 2–1 loss to South Korea in Portugal's final group stage match, and appeared off the bench in two knockout-phase matches, in an eventual quarter-final exit.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+In the opening match against the Czech Republic, on 18 June, after being one goal down, Vitinha created Robin Hranáč's own goal, following a cross to Nuno Mendes at the back post, in a 2–1 comeback victory for Portugal, being awarded player of the match.
+His performances earned him a spot in the starting eleven, despite fierce competition from teammates Bernardo Silva and Bruno Fernandes, leading him to start in Portugal's 3–0 win against Turkey on 22 June, helping his country secure qualification to the knockout phase.
+He made his third appearance of the tournament in Portugal's round of 16 match against Slovenia and played 65 minutes before being substituted for Diogo Jota as Portugal won 3–0 in a penalty shootout.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

+In May 2025, Vitinha was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain, converting Portugal's second penalty in the shoot-out.